 - Cinnamon- Another spice used in both sweet and savory dishes and something you are sure to have in your cupboard already.
 Although cinnamon sticks are best for drinks, ground cinnamon works just fine for everything else.

 - Sumac- The tart and tangy taste of this spice is often loosely compared to lemons.
-It’s less common to find in stores but is readily available online.
+It’s less common to find in stores but is readily available online or at a Middle Eastern market.

 - Garlic- Keep fresh and powdered garlic on hand because it’s used in both forms.